jqk1024/Action-Build/README-en.md

 Regardless of whether the custom version identifier and fallback hash are enabled, they must be separated by two /(U+002F) and cannot be removed
 ```

-- Remove ``KPM`` support except for configuration options; you can apply patches using the ``KPM`` patching tool included in ``SukiSU Ultra`` when installing ``Anykernel3``.

 - Fully automated retrieval of kernel information and build information.

-- Allow modifying `SUBLEVEL`,Used to fix the issue where the device fails to boot after a system update changes the `SUBLEVEL` but the kernel source has not been updated.Disabled by default.
-Default value is `99`.
-Modify if needed.
+- Allow modifying `SUBLEVEL`,Used to fix the issue where the device fails to boot after a system update changes the `SUBLEVEL` but the kernel source has not been updated.
 ```
 6.1.75->6.1.99
 ```